picturae/openseadragonrgb/README.md

     Uncaught SecurityError: Failed to execute 'getImageData' on 'CanvasRenderingContext2D': The canvas has been tainted by cross-origin data.

 The only way to fix this is to make the tile server return the `Access-Control-Allow-Origin: *` header and pass the `crossOriginPolicy: 'Anonymous'` option to OpenSeadragon.
 For more info on this go to https://developer.mozilla.org/en-US/docs/Web/HTTP/Access_control_CORS#Access-Control-Allow-Origin

+## Development

+Use npn run watch when developing.
+It causes ESLint to check your code for errors.
+When the code is ok the plugin is build.